 A placeholder for a piece of information that can change.

-A location connected to the Internet that maintains one or more pages on the World Wide Web.
+A collection of interlinked web pages on the World Wide Web.

 A loop that continues to repeat while a condition is true.

 A wireless method of sending information using radio waves.

 The white area on the right side of Code.org's online learning system where you drag and drop commands to build your program.